-- Extra Large Fries – Satisfies your urges.
+- Large Fries – Satisfies your urges.
 Result: Obesity.

-- Super Size Soda – Long-lasting pleasure.
-Result: Rotting teeth, diabetes, & overweight.
+- Large Soda – Lasting pleasure.
+Result: Rotting teeth, diabetes, and overweight.

-- Large SUV – Transport family & friends.
-Result: Huge car payment & gas bill.
+- Large SUV – Transport family and friends.
+Result: Huge car payment and gas bill.
 Use for stated purpose: Twice a year.

-- Large House – Entertaining family & friends.
-Result: Huge mortgage & utility bill.
+- Large House – Entertaining family and friends.
+Result: Huge mortgage and utility bill.
 Use for stated purpose: Once a year.

 The only time that small is seen as an advantage is when it’s something we don’t want.
 Small is good when it’s a bill, problem, headache, zit, or cavity.
 If you switch these items to being large, big is no longer attractive.
 No one wants a big bill, problem, headache, zit, or cavity.

 The truth is there are countless advantages to choosing small if you think about it.
-Whether it’s a food, car, or house, by choosing the small version usually it is…
+Whether it’s food, a car, or a house, by choosing the small version usually it is…